freeCodeCamp/guide/src/pages/cplusplus/index.md

 Download Link : <a href='http://www.codeblocks.org/downloads/26' target='_blank' rel='nofollow'>Download Here</a>

 * Click the link with the GNU/GCC compiler for windows.
 This will not require an additional installation

+Other alternatives could be visual studio, using a compiler or an online IDE such as Cloud9 or repl.it

 Link #2 for Mac : [Download for Mac #2 here](https://developer.apple.com/xcode/)